 A post about how we use our own platform might not be something you would immediately expect on our blog.
-However, since the early days, we’ve been the single most prolific producer of digital publications — we have more than 100 publications live today.
+However, since the early days, we’ve been the single most prolific producer of digital content experiences — we have more than 100 of them live today.

-Digital publications are embedded at the heart of our communications.
-And since we’re firm believers that it’s okay to show off, we might as well do so a little, right?
+Content experiences are embedded at the heart of our communications.
+And since we’re firm believers in showing off your content, we might as well do so a little, right?

-We provide the ultimate tool for companies to create interactive and compelling content.
+We provide the ultimate platform for companies to create interactive and compelling content.
 And since marketing communications is a central aspect of our business, we are, in a way, our own ideal customer.

-As a result, we create a lot of content, applied throughout all stages of the customer journey.
-And we use Foleon publications a lot.
+As a result, we create a lot of content, applied throughout all stages of the customer journey — and a lot of it is built with Foleon.

-In this post, you’ll learn about our concept of the “third big channel” and see how we successfully integrate interactive web publications into our own marketing mix to expand our reach and strengthen our messaging.
+In this post, you’ll learn about our concept of the “third big channel” and see how we successfully integrate interactive content experiences into our own marketing mix to expand our reach and strengthen our messaging.

 Every modern company has a website.
 It’s the place where visitors who are actively looking for you can find general information about your company and its offerings.